sakaicontrib/bbb-tool/README.txt

-Patch for the Nuno Fernandes & Adrian Fish plugin to allow access and administration of playback recordings (BigBLueButton ver 0.8)
+Patch for the Nuno Fernandes & Adrian Fish plugin to allow access and administration of playback recordings (BigBlueButton ver 0.8)

 Authors: